 The Public as Judge

-The relationship between the press, the public and the judiciary is getting more and more important nowadays.
+The relationship between the press, the public and the judiciary is getting more and more complicated.
 Can the public or the press influence the result of a trial?
 Or are the courts still independent enough?
 How does one defend his reputation in court and in public?
-These were some of the questions of the first Litigation-PR Conference in June 2016.
+These were some of the questions of the first Litigation PR Conference in June 2016.

 Today, one’s reputation in court is as important as in public.
 In fact, a bad reputation in public due to an unprofessional communication strategy can be as bad as losing in court.
-At the first Litigation-PR Conference by N.CH and its partners, the ZHAW School of Management and Law and AGON PARTNERS LLP, our experts discussed and analysed the relationship between the press, the public and the judiciary.
+At the first Litigation PR Conference by N.CH and its partners, the ZHAW School of Management and Law and AGON PARTNERS LLP, the experts discussed and analysed the relationship between the press, the public and the judiciary.
 A relationship that is getting ever more complex these days.

-A key part of this exchange was the panel discussion, moderated by Patrick Krauskopf, with representatives of the press as well as lawyers and judge.
-Lawyer and journalist Mirjam Teitler as well as Judge Cornelia Stamm Hurter stated that although they do read the press, they try to minimize its influence by carefully assessing what reports they read before a trial.
-It is further especially important for a lawyer to communicate directly with the court and not trough the media to avoid any misunderstanding.
-The representatives of the press, e.g. chief editor Stefan Regez, publisher Matthias Ackeret and investigative journalist Monica Fahmy, were of the opinion that, although Litigation-PR aims to influence the work of the journalists, its influence is rather limited.
-While it certainly can improve the public interest for a case and therefore also the interest of the press, Litigation-PR won’t be able to change the public’s opinion as much as some might assume.
+A key part of this exchange was the panel discussion, moderated by Prof. Dr. Patrick Krauskopf, with representatives of the press as well as lawyers and judge.
+Lawyer and journalist Mirjam Teitler as well as Judge Cornelia Stamm Hurter stated that although they do read the press, they try to minimize the influence by carefully assessing what reports they read before a trial.
+Mirjam Teitler noted that it is especially important for a lawyer to communicate directly with the court and not trough the media to avoid any misunderstandings.
+The representatives of the press, e.g. chief editor Stefan Regez, publisher Matthias Ackeret, and investigative journalist Monica Fahmy, were of the opinion that, although Litigation PR aims to influence the work of the journalists, its influence is rather limited.
+While it certainly can improve the public interest for a case and therefore also the interest of the press, Litigation PR won’t be able to change the public’s opinion as much as some might assume.
 However, while journalists seem to be quite critical during a trial towards the parties involved as well as the court itself, they turn to be rather uncritical after the trial as ended.
 The reason seems to be that most journalist lack the knowledge about the judicial system especially in regarding the Swiss Federal Court.
-However, this opens the question if Litigation-PR does really end after the trial or if the interpretation of the result of the trial and therefore the coverage about it is maybe of even greater importance.
+However, this opens the question if Litigation PR does really end after the trial or if the interpretation of the result of the trial and therefore the coverage about it is maybe of even greater importance.